 That's more than 2,000 checks, but there were no outages, and our site achieved 100% uptime over the test week.

-WP Engine's prices may seem high, but there's a good reason – performance is great, and features like the backups, update service, staging, custom caching, integrated CDN and malware scanning are premium extras with many providers, if they have them at all.
+WP-Engine's prices seem high, but there's a good reason – features like the backups, update service, staging, custom caching, integrated CDN and malware scanning are premium extras with many providers, if they have them at all.
+Performance tests gave very mixed results this time, but its great track record means the company still earns a thumbs up from us.
 If you need real WordPress power, give this outfit a try.

 - Best overall web hosting services

 - Best cloud hosting providers

 - Best dedicated server hosting

 - Best green web hosting